zacjones93/egghead-instructor-101-guide/01-invited/first-lesson.md

 Pause, and repeat where you were interrupted.
 Pauses are SO easy to edit out, and you should feel free to use them. **Pause a lot.**.
 Take a deep breath.
 Speak with confidence!
 You *are* the expert.

-Everyone want to hear what you have to say.
+Everyone wants to hear what you have to say.

 ### Upload Your Lesson

-Now that the draft is complete, share it with your mentor using DropBox or another similar service.
+Now that the draft is complete, share it with your mentor using Slack.
 Ask your mentor to screen share with you for the editing process, so that you can get some guidance as needed for the first pass.
 This can save **hours** trying to figure things out.

 Your mentor knows what we are looking for!